-The results are announced on the e-registration system.
+The results are announced on the SFL webpage.
 In case of an objection for the result of the writing exam, students are supposed to write a petition to have their exam papers reassessed by the appeals board.

 Session 2: Speaking Exam